My blog posts likely contain affiliate links, including for the Amazon Associates program.

 2. Visit the Windows & Double Arch

-The Garden of Eden has some of Arches most famous rock arches, including Turret Arch, the Windows (two arches close to one another), and Double Arch.
+The Windows Section has some of Arches most famous rock arches, including Turret Arch, the North Window and the South Window (two arches close to one another), and Double Arch.
 You can take a short hike to Turret Arch and the Windows (30 minutes) and/or to Double Arch (20 minutes) as the sun begins to warm the desert.

 3. Drive Arches Scenic Drive